iris-hep/iris-hep.github.io/pages/projects/osg-software.md

         In addition to the changes in software, the team made a number of release policy changes to ease the transition to token-authentication and to reflect the increasingly agile operational models being explored by the LHC.

+-   **Enterprise Linux 8 support:** the OSG Software Stack is built upon RedHat Enterprise Linux (EL) compatible operating systems and new operating system versions require rebuilding and verification of the entire software stack.
+    With the release of EL 8, RedHat announced a change in support model for CentOS, a popular open source EL-compatible OS, promising quicker updates but shorter support lifecycles.
+    The OSG Software Team worked with the LHC community to test this new version of CentOS as well as other open-source alternatives and provided guidance for US LHC sites.
+    EL 8 also included a major version upgrade of Python from 2 to 3, resulting in major development efforts by the team and coordination of external software providers.

+-   **Streamlining the release process:** to get new software into the hands of site administrators more quickly, the team has implemented rolling-style releases along with a policy to make release candidates available more quickly.

--   **Container images:** the OSG Software and Release team has supported the LHC community’s exploration into DevOps deployment models by distributing select production services as container images.
+    The OSG Software and Release team has also supported the LHC community’s exploration into DevOps deployment models by distributing select production services as container images.
     In particular, the team developed and maintains the [caching](caching.md) container image used by multiple LHC experiments.
     The team follows a strategy of providing a common base container across all communities, plus community-specific refinements for U.S. ATLAS and U.S. CMS.

--   **Enterprise Linux 8 support:** the OSG Software Stack is built upon the Enterprise Linux (EL) operating system substrate and new operating system versions requires rebuilding and verification of the entire software stack.
-    EL 8 included a major version upgrade of Python from 2 to 3, resulting in major development efforts by the team and coordination of external software providers.

--   **Streamlining the release process:** to get new software into the hands of site administrators more quickly, the team has implemented rolling-style releases along with a policy to make release candidates available more quickly.

 -   **Retirement of OSG 3.4:** Retirement of older software is the other side of the coin of maintaining the OSG Software Stack that gives our community timelines to transition to new technologies while ensuring production-readiness of the distributed computing infrastructure.
 In particular, the retirement of OSG 3.4 meant the end of support for software such as edg-mkgridmap, GUMS, BeStMan, and VOMS Admin Server packages as well as the end-of-life of RedHat Enterprise Linux 6 based operating systems.

+-   **Provide regular software updates:** to ensure the security and continued functionality of the integrated OSG Software Stack, the Software Team provides periodic updates to its constituent software components.
+    Over the calendar year 2021, the Software Team published 54 releases containing 200 software version updates.